awsdocs/amazon-vpc-peering-guide/doc_source/vpc-peering-security-groups.md

 ## Working with Stale Security Group Rules<a name="vpc-peering-stale-groups"></a>

 A stale security group rule is a rule that references a security group in a peer VPC where the VPC peering connection has been deleted or the security group in the peer VPC has been deleted\.
 When a security group rule becomes stale, it's not automatically removed from your security group—you must manually remove it\.
-If a security group rule was stale because the VPC peering connection was deleted and you then create a new VPC peering connection with the same VPCs, it will no longer be marked as stale\.
+If a security group rule is stale because the VPC peering connection was deleted, the rule will no longer be marked as stale if you create a new VPC peering connection with the same VPCs.

 You can view and delete the stale security group rules for a VPC using the Amazon VPC console\.